-We might collect personal data when you interact with our website, for example when you download a whitepaper or complete a contact form.
+We may collect personal data when you interact with our website, for example when you download a whitepaper or complete a contact form.
 When doing so, we request your consent and we will inform you what this consent covers.
 We might use the information we collect in the following ways:

 According to the article 29 of the GDPR, we only work with GDPR compliant processors and joint controllers.
-It may occur that we have to release personally identifiable information to European government bodies when we are mandatory to do so in light of your vital interest or public interest.
+It may occur that we must release personally identifiable information (PII) to European government bodies where there is a mandatory legal requirement to do so.
 Personally identifiable information includes information which can be used to identify you.
 Examples of personally identifiable information are your name, email address, your address and phone number.